canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2016_Glasser_Nature_HumanConnectomeParcellation/README.md

 because subjects have idiosyncratic cortical folding which cannot be accurately captured by a single volumetric projection but is captured by the surface models.
-The relatively large decrement in correlations between surface and volumetric parcels at the individual subject level (~15-20% less variance explained, or conversely a 7-fold increase in error relative to group level estimates) cautions against overreliance on these volumetric parcels for individual subject level applications.
+The relatively large decrement in correlations between surface and volumetric parcels at the individual subject level (~15-20% less variance explained, or conversely a 7-fold increase in error relative to group level estimates, in the case of the larger dataset with more accurage group level estimates) cautions against overreliance on these volumetric parcels for individual subject level applications.

 Finally, at the subject level, there's a 6-7% improvement in variance explained with the new parcels relative to the old parcels.
 This isn't huge, but it's still enough to be meaningful I think.